Akshayhadiya28/SIMON-SAYS-GAME/README.md

 # SIMON-SAYS-GAME
-make a Simon Says Game using JS
+make a Simon Says Game using HTML,CSS,JS